namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 This connects to the no code topic too.

+#### Large Code bases though?

+Other than abstraction i realize another argument to not understand the code is obviously these days code bases arr super large anyway and no onr person understands it anyway.
+But the point is i think you can zoom in as needed and then learn.

+And maybe another use of an LLM can be code understanding .
+At a moment notice.
+But the thing to understand again is you only have that ability, leverage your years of experience writing code.
+That's when  code  can be    FOIAble .
+You have to knos whzt questions to ask.

 #### The enjoyment aspect
 Can shallow work also can pick away at your soul or your ego?
 There will be many opinions on whether enjoying what one does is a form of entitlement and that some would say work is called work for a reason of course.
 However, if you do get a chance to go deep on what you do, it can lead to mastery and that is a big aspect of fulfillment.
 And technology has changed an endless number of times over the millenia.
 People have been developing their craft and constantly reinventing themselves over and over again.
 I come back here also to this book, Range, that is also on this topic.